 Fall & Winter

-Pike behave differently depending on which season it is and the temperature of the water.
+Pike behave differently depending on which season it is and the temperature.
 During the fall and winter before the ice melts, they are harder to find.
-They retreat deeper into the water, becoming sluggish and slow so they can conserve their energy.
+They retreat deeper into the column, becoming sluggish and slow so they can conserve their energy.

 In colder waters, a pike just won’t stir itself to chase a fly or baitfish lure unless it’s twitching around right in front on its nose.